georgekorpas/gradients/README.md

 AR mode never outputs arbitrary tick lengths.
 It snaps to a fixed **grid**.

-In v59_FIXED, the AR grid is:
+In the current version, the AR grid is:

 `{ 6, 8, 9, 12, 16, 18, 24, 36, 48 }`

-Meaning the fastest AR value is **6 ticks = 1/16**, so you don’t get surprise 1/32 bursts.
+Meaning the fastest AR value is 6 ticks = 1/16 (tried with less ticks but I was getting these "surprise" 1/32 bursts which were not musical to my ears).

 ---